kiedtl/finwe/README.md

 This is a toy concatenative stack-based language made to experiment with various ideas, syntaxes, and language features:

 - A cleaner syntax with less symbol soup.
+(Yes, yes, I know, this goal is nowhere near being reached.)
 - Infinite alternate stacks as global variables.
 - Aggressive word inlining, where possible.
-- Lua-like array-in-tables, with all the power and misery of APL.
+- Vectors, with all the power and misery of APL.
 - Table "templates" that can be used like `struct`ures.
 - Slightly more advanced control-flow.
 - Stack "guards" that act as a runtime `assert` on stack usage.
 - Parallel compilation.